VariantSync/DiffDetective/INSTALL.md

   ./build.sh
 ```

-### Validation & expected output
+## Validation & expected output

-#### Running the validation
+### Running the validation
-To run the validation you can run the script corresponding to your OS with `validation` as first argument
+To run the validation you can run the script corresponding to your OS with `validation` as first argument.
+The validation should take about 10-20 minutes depending on your hardware.
 ```
 # Windows:
   .\execute.bat validation